How the Aid and Attendance Benefit can help veterans lower senior care costs

 Many veterans and their spouses are unaware of a benefit they are entitled to that could help them pay for care as they age, says Certified Elder Law Attorney Denise N. Yurkofsky.
 While the Aid and Attendance benefit can be extremely helpful, there are strict eligibility requirements regarding income, assets, need and service.

 The Aid and Attendance Benefit

-- The Aid and Attendance benefit -- up to nearly $2000 a month -- can help veterans receive services that could make a significant difference in their lives, says Yurkofsky.
+- The Aid and Attendance benefit can help veterans finance services that could make a significant difference in their lives, says Yurkofsky.
 Some veterans qualify for a full benefit; others for a partial benefit.

-- In addition, there are strict requirements as to income, assets and need -- the veteran or surviving spouse must not be able to care for him- or herself and must need regular personal assistance.
+- In addition, there are requirements as to income, assets and need, such as the the veteran or surviving spouse must require help with at least two of the daily activities of living.

 - Eligible periods of war include: World War II, Korean conflict, Vietnam era, Persian Gulf War.
 See exact dates and full eligibility requirements here.